 This means a patchwork of rules around consent and legitimate interest, but the Data (Use and Access) Bill contains a bit of good news for the sector – soon, charities will get a version of the useful but much-misunderstood soft opt-in.

-On April 29th, I’m running a course to delve into all of this – how GDPR and PECR apply to fundraising and related issues, and how charities should prepare sensibly for the new provisions.
+On September 8th, I’m running a course to delve into all of this – how GDPR and PECR apply to fundraising and related issues, and how charities should prepare sensibly for the new provisions.
 I’m not predicting that the Commissioner will wake from his enforcement coma and come after charities, but it will be obvious who’s following the law properly and who isn’t, and this is an area where even the biggest charities have had their fingers burnt.